RobTheThief/ci-project-1-css-and-html/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S9, S10.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs

--   On mobile devices in landscape mode the tip of the chevron may temporarily move outside the screen.
-This doesnt impact the usability or look of the feature.

 ### Validator Testing

 - HTML